Mason Lino: 2017

 Lino played for the Warriors in the 2017 NRL Auckland Nines.

 In June, Lino signed a further two-year contract, committing both parties until the end of the 2019 season.

 On 28 August 2017, Lino was named in The 2017 Intrust Super Premiership NSW team of the year.

 2018

 Lino played in 8 NRL games for the Warriors in the 2018 season.
 In September, he signed a 2-year contract with the Newcastle Knights starting in 2019.

 2019

 In Lino's first season for the Knights, he debuted in round 4 against the St. George Illawarra Dragons.
 He played 12 games for the Knights, scored two tries and kicked 33 goals.

 2020

 In 2020, Lino only managed to play in five games for Newcastle before being released at the end of the season.

 In November, he signed a three-year contract with Super League side Wakefield Trinity starting in 2021.

+2021

+Lino played 24 games for Wakefield Trinity in the 2021 Super League season as the club finished 10th on the table.

+2022

+Lino played 24 games for Wakefield Trinity in the 2022 Super League season which saw the club narrowly avoid relegation as they finished 10th.

+2023

+Lino played 22 games for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.

+2024

+Lino played 19 games for Wakefield in the 2024 RFL Championship season as the club won all three trophies which were the 1895 Cup, the league leaders shield and RFL Championship grand final.

+2025

+In round 20 Lino kicked the match winning drop goal and provided two vital try assists to guide Wakefield Trinity against Leeds, In a 15-14 win.
+Lino played 27 games for Wakefield Trinity in the 2025 Super League season including their elimination play off loss against Leigh.